emberjs/rfcs/text/0813-template-layering.md

   still retain the highlighting for the JavaScript/TypeScript portions.

-This RFC also _recommends_ that the addon spec (v2.1?) to be updated to consider using `template(hbs-source, pre-compiled-scope-function)` as the primary publishing format for component templates and consider reducing and deprecating the need for other alternative mechanisms (such as shipping `.hbs` files).
+This RFC also _recommends_ that the addon spec (v2.1?) to be updated to consider using `template()` (the function call version, not the tagged template literal form) as the primary publishing format for component templates and consider reducing and deprecating the need for the alternative mechanisms (such as shipping `.hbs` modules).
 However, this is only a general recommendation, and a future RFC or amendment is needed to explore that further.

-It is notable that this update is only needed for the purpose of clarifying the recommended/preferred way of shipping templates in addons.
-However, because `template()` is just standard JavaScript, there is nothing stopping addons from adopting the format as long as their target Ember versions support the feature (or that they depend on a suitable polyfill for the feature).
+That being said, such an update is only needed for the purpose of clarifying the _recommended_ way of shipping templates in addons.
+Because `template()` is just standard JavaScript, there is nothing stopping addons from adopting the format as long as their target Ember versions support the feature, or that they depend on a suitable polyfill.

 ## Detailed design